 TYGR: Student Art and Literary Magazine 2018-present (Student Publications)

 The Tygr Literary and Art Magazine is a student-run publication at Olivet Nazarene University.
 Every Semester, the Tygr accepts literary and art submissions to be reviewed and compiled into a book format to be released in April.
+Choose the year you want to read from the drop-down menu to the left.
 During the submission process, please note that "Article" refers to both Literary and Art submissions.
 TYGR: Student Art and Literary Magazine 2018-present.

 Please find past issues of TYGR by clicking here